Somalia

 Somalia, officially the Federal Republic of Somalia, (Note: Jamhuuriyadda Federaalka Soomaaliya; جمهورية الصومال الفيدرالية) is the easternmost country in continental Africa.
-Stretching across the Horn of Africa, it borders Ethiopia to the west, Djibouti to the northwest, Kenya to the southwest, the Gulf of Aden to the north, and the Indian Ocean to the east.
+Stretching across the Horn of Africa, it borders Ethiopia to the west, Djibouti (Note: The Djiboutian–Somali border is de jure controlled by the internationally recognised Federal Republic of Somalia, but is de facto under the control of the partially recognised Republic of Somaliland.) to the northwest, Kenya to the southwest, the Gulf of Aden to the north, and the Indian Ocean to the east.
 Somalia has the longest coastline on Africa's mainland.
-Somalia has an estimated population of 18.1 million, of which 2.7 million live in the capital and largest city, Mogadishu.
-As one of Africa's most ethnically homogenous countries, around 85% of its residents are ethnic Somalis.
-The official languages of the country are Somali and Arabic, though Somali is the main language.
-Somalia has historic and religious ties to the Arab world.
+Somalia has an estimated population over 19 million, of which 2.7 million live in the capital and largest city, Mogadishu.
+As one of Africa's most ethnically homogeneous countries, around 85% of its residents are ethnic Somalis.
+The official and national language of the country is Somali, and Arabic is recognised as a second language.
 The overwhelming majority of the population are Sunni Muslims.

-In antiquity, Somalia was an important commercial centre.
+In ancient history, Somalia was an important commercial centre.
 During the Middle Ages, several powerful Somali empires dominated the regional trade, including the Ajuran Sultanate, Adal Sultanate, and the Sultanate of the Geledi.
-In the late 19th century, the Somali sultanates were colonised by the Italian and British empires, who merged all of these tribal territories into two colonies: Italian Somaliland and British Somaliland.
+In the late 19th century, the Somali sultanates were colonised by the Italian and British empires, who merged these tribal territories into two colonies: Italian Somaliland and British Somaliland.
 In 1960, the two territories united to form the independent Somali Republic under a civilian government.
-Siad Barre of the Supreme Revolutionary Council (SRC) seized power in 1969 and established the Somali Democratic Republic, brutally attempting to squash the Somaliland War of Independence in the north of the country.
+Siad Barre of the Supreme Revolutionary Council (SRC) seized power in 1969 and established the Somali Democratic Republic, launching a failed invasion of Ethiopia which triggered major instability in Somalia and brutally attempting to quash the Somaliland War of Independence in the north of the country.

 The SRC collapsed in 1991 with the onset of the Somali Civil War.
-The Transitional National Government of Somalia (TNG) was established in 2000, followed by the formation of the Transitional Federal Government of Somalia (TFG) in 2004, which reestablished the Somali Armed Forces.

-At the end of 2006, a US-backed Ethiopian invasion overthrew the Islamic Courts Union (ICU), leading to the installation of the TFG in Mogadishu under an Ethiopian military occupation.
-The subsequent insurgency which emerged saw the ICU fragment into various rebel factions, including the militant group al-Shabaab, which waged a protracted conflict against Ethiopian forces.
-Al-Shabaab soon began asserting territorial control for the first time, and by late 2008 the insurgency had driven the Ethiopian army out of much of Somalia.
-In 2009, a new TFG government was established.
-By mid-2012, al-Shabaab lost most of its territories during fighting against the TFG and African Union troops.
-That same year, al-Shabaab pledged allegiance to al-Qaeda.
-The insurgents still control much of central and southern Somalia, and wield influence in government-controlled areas, with the town of Jilib acting as the de facto capital for the insurgents.
-A new provisional constitution was passed in August 2012, reforming Somalia as a federation.
-The same month, the Federal Government of Somalia was formed and a period of reconstruction began in Mogadishu.
+Instability continued through periods of reduced conflict under transitional governments in the early 2000s.At the end of 2006, a US-backed Ethiopian invasion overthrew the Islamic Courts Union (ICU), leading to the installation of the Transitional Federal Government of Somalia (TFG) in Mogadishu under an Ethiopian military occupation.
+The subsequent insurgency which emerged saw the ICU fragment into various rebel factions, including the militant group al-Shabaab, which waged a protracted conflict against Ethiopian forces, the two powers exchanging control of territories through mid-2012.
+A new provisional constitution was passed in August 2012, reforming Somalia as a federation and began reconstruction under the Federal Government of Somalia.
+Insurgents still control much of central and southern Somalia and influence government-controlled areas.